PyAr/tutorial/original/interpreter.rst

 A second way of starting the interpreter is ``python -c command [arg] ...``, which executes the statement(s) in *command*, analogous to the shell's :option:`-c` option.
-Since Python statements often contain spaces or other characters that are special to the shell, it is best to quote  *command* in its entirety with double quotes.
+Since Python statements often contain spaces or other characters that are special to the shell, it is usually advised to quote *command* in its entirety with single quotes.

 Some Python modules are also useful as scripts.
 These can be invoked using ``python -m module [arg] ...``, which executes the source file for *module* as